hibbitts-design/docsify-this/docs/README.md

 ## Troubleshooting

-_'404 - Not found message' is displayed._
+_'404 - Not found' message is displayed._
 Most often this message is a result of a Cross-Origin Resource Sharing (CORS) policy, which restricts resources on a web page to be requested from another domain.
 If possible, relocate files to a domain that supports cross-origin requests.

 _Updated Markdown file not displayed in the Browser._